marceloclubhouse/essentials/README.md

 This shortcode is written in JavaScript as to not use extra server performance, but it could slow down your visitors' PCs if too many episodes are loaded.
 ### Embed YouTube playlist - \[youtube-playlist id entries *cols\]
 Create a grid of videos from a YouTube playlist.
 To use this shortcode you will need a YouTube API key.
 See https://developers.google.com/youtube/registering_an_application for more information.
+After obtaining the key, the value must be updated in "/js/embed-youtube-playlist.js"
 ```
 [youtube-playlist id="PL02HDVnTgIcqlWlZxvcJzWsMjxNPChGLf" entries="6" cols="3"]
 ```